AdobeDocs/workfront.en/help/classic/manage-work/tasks/manage-tasks/task-finances-in-details.md

   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>
-   <td> <p>View permissions to the task that include View Finance or higher</p> <p>You must have Manage permissions on the task that include Edit Finance to edit financial information on tasks</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>View permissions to the task that include View Finance or higher</p> <p>You must have Manage permissions on the task that include Edit Finance to edit financial information on tasks</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>